As377507/serp-strategist-ai-summary-optimizer/README.md

-# SERP Strategist - AI Content Analyzer
+# SERP Strategist - AI Content Structure Analyzer

 This project analyzes HTML or Markdown content to evaluate its readiness for inclusion in Google's AI-generated summaries using content structure, entity density, and NLP heuristics.